 Pecora "Dynamic Light Scattering: Applications of Photon Correlation Spectroscopy", Plenum Press, 1985.

 Schmitz "An Introduction To Dynamic Light Scattering By Macromolecules", Academic Press, New York, 1990.

-"Application of dynamic light scattering (DLS) to protein therapeutic formulations: part II - concentration effects and particle interactions".
+"Application of dynamic light scattering (DLS) to protein therapeutic formulations: part III - DLS deconvolution algorithms".
 Inform White Paper.
 Malvern Instruments Limited.

 "A basic guide to particle characterization".
 Inform White Paper, Malvern Instruments Limited.

 "Developing a bioformulation stability profile".
 Inform White Paper, Malvern Instruments Limited.

 Malvern Instruments' Bioscience Development Initiative was established to accelerate innovation, development, and the promotion of novel technologies, products, and capabilities to address unmet measurement needs in the bioscience market.